-Here we would like to recap the accomplishments of members of its archaeological faculty by drawing attention to the many field projects that the department has supported in the last eighty-five years.
+Here we recap the accomplishments of members of its archaeological faculty by drawing attention to the many field projects that the department has supported in the last one hundred years.
 For each survey or excavation we include a brief summary of the purpose and significance of the project.
-A separate paper publication is also accompanied by a list of the principal publications that have resulted from it.
-In some cases it has been possible to draw on the archives of the department for previously unpublished photographs

 Although the focus of this page is fieldwork, it is important not to lose sight of the fact that the faculty of the department have also made significant contributions to the the study of ancient art and to interdisciplinary studies.
 Two major figures in the history of the department, Cedric Boulter and Peter J. Topping, stand out.
 Cedric Boulter received his doctorate from the department in 1939 and enjoyed a long and distinguished career as one of the premier historians of Greek art in North America.
 Boulter contributed to the success of Blegen's expedition to Troy and compiled volumes of the Corpus Vasorum Antiquorum both for the Cleveland Museum of Art (1971) and the Toledo Museum of Art (1976).
 Peter J. Topping, one of the best known historians of modern Greece played a significant role in the development of regional studies in Greece by analyzing Venetian documentary sources on behalf of the Minnesota Messenia Expedition and the Argolid Exploration Project.

 The first steps toward the creation of a program of archaeological fieldwork in the department were taken in 1921, two years before the University became a co-operating institution of ASCSA in 1923.
 Edward Perry, secretary of the Managing Committee of the American School of Classical Studies in Athens wrote to Edward Capps, Chairman of the Managing Committee that: